masterofcontroversy/Tutorials/Buildfiles/Part2 Graphics.md

 To assign a spell animation to a weapon, go to open `Tables/Item/FE8 Spell Association Editor.csv`.

-Dispite this being a CSV, this file represents a list (not a table).
+Despite this being a CSV, this file represents a list (not a table).

 NOTE: The following applies if you are not using the Skill System